amandeepmittal/amanhimself.dev/src/pages/now.md

 _Location: New Delhi, India_

 - I'm currently work as a documentation person at Expo.
 Some call me docs steward and some call me docs lead.
 I think my work mostly resvolves around managing the content side of [docs.expo.dev](https://docs.expo.dev) as well contribute to it, among other hats I wear at my day job.
-- I'm 32 years old and living

-Where am I working and how am I working (remote)
+- My interest in technology currently includes Information Architecture around technical documentation, and Expo and React Native for creating mobiles apps.
+- 🕹️ Playing: The Legend of Zelda: Breath of the Wild
+- 📚 Reading: Check out my [Goodreads](https://www.goodreads.com/author/show/17657541.Aman_Mittal)
+- Trying to write everyday.

-## What are now pages?
+## What is this page, anyways?

 According to [aboutideasnow](https://aboutideasnow.com/about), an "/about" page is to talk about past stuff including what you have done in your past life.
 In comparison, a "/now" page is more personal look at what a person is doing right now, and what they care about.
 A "/now" page is inspired by [Derek Sivers](https://sive.rs/now).

-With mass of information here and there, or looking at social media profiles of a person, it tells you, what I've done but doesn't tell you what I am doing at the moment.

-You can find plethora of examples on [aboutideasnow](https://aboutideasnow.com/about).
-Get inspired and make your own.
+You can find plethora of examples on [aboutideasnow](https://aboutideasnow.com/about) and [nownownow](https://nownownow.com/).